dbsnapper/dbsnapper/docs/articles/dbsnapper-github-actions-amazon-ecs.md

 #### Install and Run DBSnapper

-Starting on line 8 we use the new [DBSnapper Github Action](https://github.com/marketplace/actions/install-dbsnapper-agent) to install the latest version of the DBSnapper Agent.
+Starting on line 8 we use the new [DBSnapper GitHub Action](https://github.com/marketplace/actions/install-dbsnapper-agent) to install the latest version of the DBSnapper Agent.
 This action takes into account the operating system and architecture of the runner and installs the appropriate version of the DBSnapper Agent.

 ~~Starting on line 8, we run commands to update our apt repository, install `curl`, and use `curl` to download the latest release of the DBSnapper Agent.
 We then use `dpkg` to install the `.deb` package.~~